Niel-ICP/ic-bets/README.md

-# ICBetting
+# ICBets
-The ICBetting dapp is in development.
+The ICBets dapp is in development.
 The purpose of this project is to enable decentralized user created bets for all types of purposes.# ic-betting